BasharEmon/BasharEmon.github.io/_pages/about.md

 <div id="neuromechanics" style="position: relative; top: -60px;"></div>
 ## <a name="translation"></a>neuromechanics

-In our recent study published in <a href="https://www.pnas.org/doi/10.1073/pnas.2311995120" target="_blank">PNAS</a>, we discovered that neuronal contractility is essential for synaptic firing.
+In a recent collaboration published in <a href="https://www.pnas.org/doi/10.1073/pnas.2311995120" target="_blank">PNAS</a>, we discovered that neuronal contractility is essential for synaptic firing.
 Using a 3D hippocampal neuron network cultured on a nanonewton-resolution force sensor, we found that neurons generate tension upon forming synapses—and this mechanical tension directly supports their ability to fire.
 Disrupting contractility caused a ~90% reduction in activity, which reversed upon restoring force, indicating that tension is not just a byproduct, but a requirement for synaptic transmission.
 This work also revealed that contractility promotes vesicle clustering at presynaptic terminals, further supporting its role in synaptic readiness.
 These findings introduce a new mechanistic paradigm: neurons need physical tension to communicate, with implications for neurodevelopment, learning, and disorders where mechanical integrity is compromised.

 <div style="display: flex; gap: 20px; margin-top: 20px; align-items: flex-start;">